Survivors Foundation: From association to foundation

 The case of Claudia gave hope and caused an accumulation of cases, demanding attention and funds.
 In order to save resources Norma Cruz moved the office to her home, a small house in Zone 1 of Guatemala City.
 The home office also became a shelter for children victims of sexual abuse or incest, and for women victims of rape, domestic violence or attempted murder, seeking refuge.
 Those days were difficult as resources were depleted soon.
 For the same reason, Norma Cruz sold valuables and raised money with her friends.
 In June 2006, the association became the Foundation Sobrevivientes.

-Since its creation
+Convictions and protection

-According to the United States Department of State, in 2007, the Survivors Foundation helped to find, prosecute, and convict 30 individuals accused of murdering women.
+According to the United States Department of State, in 2007, the Survivors Foundation helped to find, prosecute, and convict 30 murderers of women.

 The Survivors Foundation also strives to protect mothers whose babies are stolen: the first step in the supply chain of the lucrative and illegal international adoption business.
 The Survivors Foundation has given voice to hundreds of victims of domestic violence and sexual abuse and the families of murdered women.
-It has generated reforms and has inspired other groups and individuals inside and outside of Guatemala, to turn the tide of violence and impunity in the country of Central America.
+It has generated reforms and has inspired others to turn the tide of violence and impunity in Central America.